wodowiesel/GB-Dumper/README.md

 - Fixed clockPin to change correct port - PB5 (thanks Anna)

 v1.7 (7 February 2015) *Only compatible with Gameboy Cart Shield v1.3*
-- Added interrupt for button on A1 to switch P mosfet on A0 that powers the cartridge
+- Added interrupt for button on A1 to switch P-mosfet on A0 that powers the cartridge
 - Changed so at startup it doesn't display the Game Cartridge header

 v1.6 (3 January 2015)